maxdenuevo/maxdenuevo/README.md

-# **Software Developer & Problem-solver**
+# **Software Developer & Product**

+My background in program management at tech companies brings a unique perspective to software development, particularly in cross-functional collaboration and systems thinking.
 I'm a developer focused on building efficient backend solutions and data processing applications.
 With expertise in Python and SQL, I create robust systems that solve complex problems.
-My background in program management at tech companies brings a unique perspective to software development, particularly in cross-functional collaboration and systems thinking.

-<h2 align="left">🛠️ Skills and tools</h2>
+<h2 align="left">Skills and tools</h2>

 ###